-A barrel of grog is an absolute essential on 31st October.
-Whether you’re after a non-alcoholic soft drink or the murkiest glass of booze out there, we have suggestions for making and styling haunting drinks for Halloween.
+Whether you’re after a non-alcoholic drink or a murky cocktail for Dutch courage, we have suggestions for making and styling haunting drinks for Halloween.

-Halloween is all about blood red, witch hat black, many shades of orange and fluorescent goo hues, and there’s no better way to achieve this level of spookiness than in lurid cocktails and frightening drinks.
-Spirits, juices and sodas come in a rainbow of tones and with a little magical mixology you can achieve the ultimate Halloween bevvy for your monster bash.
+Halloween is all about blood-red, witch-hat black, many shades of orange and fluorescent goo, and there’s no better way to achieve this level of spookiness than in lurid cocktails and mocktails.
+Spirits, juices and sodas come in a rainbow of colours and, with a little magical mixology, you can achieve the ultimate Halloween drinks for your monster bash.

 Food stylist Julia Azzarello shared three simple ice cube ideas with us:

 Colour water black with food dye and pour it into ice-cube trays to make hauntingly black cubes.

 Peel and scoop out a radish and stuff it with half a Spanish olive – try and find ones with a red pimento chilli in the centre.
 Place into the hole of an ice cube tray, then top up with water and freeze.
 Once frozen, pop them out of the tray and find peering eyeballs encased in a frozen tomb.
 Try making the simple edible eyeballs from our eyeball snot-tail.

 Drop pomegranate seeds into your ice cube trays, fill with water, freeze et voilà – vampire fang ice cubes.

 More like this

 Scour the web for themed ice moulds – we found pumpkins, skulls, bones and more.

 Looking for a potion to turn heads?
 Our striking green-blue grasshopper cocktail is sure to be a party hit.
 The minty flavour tones will make a refreshing palate cleanser, perfect for after-dinner drinks.